CoNarrative/framework-x/site/src/content/intro.md

 })
 ```

 Event handlers may use the `dispatch` effect to incorporate the effects of other events.

-A `dispatch` within an event handler invokes the next handler with the result of any previous `db` effects.
-This allows
+This allows event
-event handlers to be composed into a single reduce function.
-Framework-X produces one React `setState` operation per
+handlers to be composed into a single reduce function.
+Framework-X produces one React `setState` operation per event
-event dispatched from the view layer, even when events are dispatched from event handlers.
+dispatched from the view layer, even when events are dispatched from event handlers.

 ```js